aravindhnivas/UCLCHEM-cloud/HOW-TO.md

 # docker run --rm -p 9090:8080 -e PORT=8080 uclchem:python
 ```

-This command is used to run a Docker container based on the "helloworld" image with the tag "python" that was built using the Dockerfile.
+This command is used to run a Docker container based on the "uclchem" image with the tag "python" that was built using the Dockerfile.

 The "-p 9090:8080" option maps port 8080 inside the container to port 9090 on the host machine.
 This allows the application running inside the container to be accessible from the host machine using the URL <http://localhost:9090>.